How to Become a Counselor in Arizona

 As in many other states, counselors in Arizona are known as Licensed Professional Counselors (LPC).
 While practicing under supervision, counselors are referred to as Licensed Associate Counselors (LAC).

-Arizona’s largest professional association for LPCs is the Arizona Counselors Association.
-LPC licensure in the state is provided by the Arizona State Board of Behavioral Health Examiners, which maintains all of the requirements for education, supervision, examination, and renewal.
-Those details are examined further below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships available to aspiring LPCs in Arizona.
+The Arizona Counseling Association (AzCA) is a statewide professional association for counselors in Arizona.
+LPC licensure in the state is administered by the Arizona State Board of Behavioral Health Examiners, which sets all requirements for education, supervision, examination, and renewal.
+Those details are examined further below, along with salary information from the U.S. Bureau of Labor Statistics and scholarships available to aspiring LPCs in Arizona.

 Sponsored Online Counseling Programs